- Shared Use of Extractive Infrastructure and Resource Corridors

 At a Glance

-- Understanding the relative amounts of water needed for different kinds of mining operations help governments make decisions over the shared use of water infrastructure.
+Understanding the relative amounts of water needed for different kinds of extractive operations will help governments make decisions regarding the shared use of water infrastructure.

-- An important first step for mining and oil and gas sector operators is a proper assessment of existing water resources (both availability and renewability) and infrastructure where the project will be.
+An important first step for mining and oil and gas project operators is to thoroughly assess existing water resources (in terms of both availability and renewability) and infrastructure where a proposed project will be located.

 - A Framework to Approach Shared Use of Mining-Related Infrastructure (Nicolas Maennling, Alpa Shah, Sophie Thomashausen, Perrine Toledano)

-- Mapping the Oil and Gas Industry to the Sustainable Development Goals: An Atlas (IPIECA, International Finance Corporation, United Nations Development Programme)
+- Mapping the Oil and Gas Industry to the Sustainable Development Goals: An Atlas (International Petroleum Industry Environmental Conservation Association, International Finance Corporation, United Nations Development Programme)